 - long slow aerobic sessions often only available to professionals.
-I called this the bottom-up approach as your building aerobic base from the bottom up by following long sessions of low intensity.
+I called this the bottom-up approach has your building aerobic base from the bottom of low intensity.

-What are the benefits of having a good aerobic and fat burning capacity?
+What are the benefits of having a good aerobic capacity?

 - Faster recovery.